 If someone in Barcelona tells you they love electronic music and the clubbing culture, but makes you hesitate, give them the ultimate test: ask them about Switch Pocket Club.
-In the heart of Gracia, you can find this small and cosy disco-bar with an underground air, which opens every night of the week (except Fridays and Saturdays as if it were a substitute for clubbing).
+In the heart of Gracia, you can find this small and cosy disco-bar with an underground air, which opens every night of the week.
 There are always DJs in charge of the music, and its bar is usually frequented by many of the great artists and DJs who live in the city.
 Without a doubt, Switch Pocket Club is the big secret of Barcelona’s underground clubbing scene.

 The Bodega E. Marín is a classic: this is one of the most authentic wineries in Barcelona.
 It is one of those places where the hours can fly by while you observe its details and history.
 It is a hundred-year-old winery, opened in 1916.
 At Bodega Marín, you can taste a wide variety of wines and vermouths.
 It is a very small place, which makes it also very special.
 You cannot miss its homemade tapas either, always at a very good price and difficult to find in other bars.
 We especially recommend their roe deer stew.
 Besides, you can order any of their drinks in bulk to take away, which is not easy to find somewhere else!